Kevin-Espinoza/Covid_Dash/README.md

 (8) npm install sass --legacy-peer-deps and after a few warnings, it will run
-(9) yarn develop   (one more time, you should now see a gatsby leaflet map,
+(9) yarn add charts.css This is for the chart css files (10) yarn develop   (one more time, you should now see a gatsby leaflet map,
                     with an astronaut centered on Washington, D.C.)

 https://www.freecodecamp.org/news/how-to-add-coronavirus-covid-19-case-statistics-to-your-map-dashboard-in-gatsby-and-react-leaflet/